SMerrony/emdee/README.md

 ![eMDee main screen, ready to perform!](doc/eMDee_0_1_0_Loaded.png)

-`eMDee` was originally designed for GNU Linux systems such as Mint, Debian, Ubuntu, etc., however work has started on a Windows version.
+`eMDee` was originally designed for GNU Linux systems such as Mint, Debian, Ubuntu, etc., however work has started on Windows compatibility.

 ## Core Features
 * Create 'session' of 'tracks'